merchantprotocol/Total-Widget-Control/readme.txt

 These questions are focused towards new users, that have not yet used the Total Widget Control Plugin.
 For more indepth information or questions regarding the code and/or use of the Total Widget Control Plugin, please visit the support community website.

+= Are there any online resources for using TWC? =

+[TotalWidgetControl.com](http://www.TotalWidgetControl.com/ "Total Widget Control") Codex, Tutorials, Support Forum, and also a Questions and Answers section.

 = What if I have a problem with my installation? =

-That's why we're here.
+That's why we're here, [TotalWidgetControl.com](http://www.TotalWidgetControl.com/ "Total Widget Control") and here support@5twentystudios.com.
 The tech support provided by 5Twenty Studios, a U.S.A based company, will overcome any issues that you may have with your installation.
 We've gone to great lengths to make our users happy, we'll do the same for you.
-Email us: support@5twentystudios.com ...just to say hi!

 = The free version of this software is designed for small websites =